 When it gets to this stage, it’s time to cut your losses and stop trusting someone your friends can’t trust either.

 5) It’s Time for an Integrity Check

-Remember your values and integrity and be a bigger person: someone who can walk away from being treated badly by someone who’s supposed to care about you and you well-being.
+Remember your values and integrity, and be a bigger person who can walk away from being treated badly by someone who’s supposed to care about you and your well-being.

 When you don’t recognize yourself anymore and who you have become because of this person, remember these boots are made for walking!

 Learn when to stop trusting someone who keeps breaking your trust

 Remember, in the intricate tapestry of relationships, learning to navigate the terrain of trust is a skill we cannot overlook.

 Hopefully, these tips were able to bring some clarity to your situation.

 Let us know your thoughts in the comment section below.